-Philadelphia Parks & Recreation Office of Stewardship 1515 Arch Street, 10th Floor Philadelphia, PA 19102 215-683-3679 www.phila.gov/ParksandRecreation
+Philadelphia Parks & Recreation Office of Stewardship

+Office of Stewardship 1515 Arch Street, 10th Floor Philadelphia, PA 19102 215-683-3679 www.phila.gov/ParksandRecreation

 This application is intended for the exclusive use of "Friends of Park" groups and community groups conducting non-ticketed public events with fewer than 1,000 attendees.
-This application should not be used for athletic events such as races, walks or 5K runs.
+This application should not be used for athletic events such as races, walks, 5K runs, yoga, or soccer.

-1. "Friends of Park" groups are those park volunteer groups officially registered with the Philadelphia Parks & Recreation Stewardship Office.

-2. Community Groups are any agency or organization whose primary mission is to support the general business, commercial or residential interests of the community surrounding the PPR property, (e.g. community development organizations, churches, civic associations, school groups, town watches, and other similar organizations).
+- 1. "Friends of Park" groups are those park volunteer groups officially registered with the Philadelphia Parks & Recreation Stewardship Office. - 2.
+Community Groups are any agency or organization whose primary mission is to support the general business, commercial or residential interests of the community surrounding the PPR property, (e.g. community development organizations, churches, civic associations, school groups, town watches, and other similar organizations).